NIJ69/nij69.github.io/index.md

 And now, here is some base text that I do will do my experiments on.
 Although, it is taking quite a lot of time.
 I am hopeful that I will get something good out of it, InShaAllah.
 May ALLAH keep my family safe and sound and keep Bayan's family safe as well.

+*This whole sentence is italic.
+Did the word 'italic' come from Italy??*

+**This whole sentence is bold and I wonder whether it is actually bold or coward.**

 ### Work Experience
 - Really!